adams-okode/spring-boot-ussd-demo/doc.md

 # Introduction

-According to Wikipedia USSD(Unstructured Supplementary Service Data)  is a communications protocol used by GSM cellular telephones to communicate with the mobile network operator's computers.
+According to Wikipedia USSD (Unstructured Supplementary Service Data) is a communications protocol used by GSM cellular telephones to communicate with the mobile network operator's computers.
 USSD can be used for WAP browsing, prepaid callback service, mobile-money services, location-based content services, menu-based information services, and as part of configuring the phone on the network.

-Basically
+The Basic USSD Flow usually take the approach below;
 - User dials the provided USSD code.
+(This is done automatically for services that exist readily within the SIM Tool Kit)
 - The request is forwarded to the MNO(Mobile Network Operator).
 - The MNO routes the request through a gateway to the machine hosting the web application.
-- The application process the requests it receives and sends back a valid response.
+- The application processes the requests it receives and sends back a valid response.
 - The feedback is processed by the MNO and sent back to the mobile phone.

+**Who is this article for ?**
+This article is aimed towards Java Developers who would like a more robust variation of USSD implementation that readily utilizes the large ecosystem provided by spring boot.

-What you'll need
+**What you'll need**
 - Some knowledge of Java and Spring boot
-- Africas talking account
+- Africa's talking account
 - Some docker Knowledge (minimal)
-- AWS account
+- AWS account(If you decide to host on AWS)

+The idea behind this article is to act as an extension of the current Africa's Talking documentation on USSD java implementation, to talk about handling sessions better as well caching said sessions for faster access to improve performance of the USSD application at scale, and finally deploying this and hooking into Africa's Talking.

 ## Getting Started

-USSD is session driven.
-What does this mean , well whenever you dial *XXX# a session with a unique Id is created and maintained to allow change of data from the end device to the remote API.[The session typically lasts 180s for most MNOs in kenya ](https://help.africastalking.com/en/articles/1284071-what-is-the-duration-of-a-ussd-session-for-kenyan-telcos) it may be different for other MNOs.
-As the developer you'll need to keep track of the session and be catious of the time limit to ensure that menus as well as responses are sevrved faster and better to ensure a seamless user experience.
+USSD is session driven, What does this mean ?, well whenever you dial *XXX# a session with a unique Id is created and maintained to allow interaction of the end device and the remote API.
+[The session typically lasts 180s for most MNOs in Kenya ](https://help.africastalking.com/en/articles/1284071-what-is-the-duration-of-a-ussd-session-for-kenyan-telcos) it may be different for MNOs in other countries.
+As the developer, you'll need to keep track of the session and be cautious of the time limit to ensure that menus, as well as responses, are served faster and better to ensure a seamless user experience.
-The MNO also lets you control the session this is done basically by attaching CON or END at the sart of every response
+The MNO also lets you control the session, this is done by attaching CON or END at the start of every response

-    CON: It means an intermediate menu or that session is CONtinuing and hence will require user input
+    CON: Means an intermediate menu or that the session is CONtinuing and hence will require user input
-    END: Means the final menu and will trigger session termination i.e session is ENDing.
+    END: This means the final menu and will trigger session termination i.e session is ENDing.

 The above is properly documented on [Africas Talking's dev docs](https://developers.africastalking.com/docs/ussd/handle_sessions)

 To get us started head over to [Spring Initializr](https://start.spring.io/) and start your project with the following dependencies
 - Spring Web
-- Lombok
+- Lombok (To get rid of boilerplate code by providing encapsulations support)
 - Spring Data Redis

 The src folder structure is as below